Corporate Legal

 3. Provide a mechanism for the consideration of complaints of Sexual Violence, Discrimination and Harassment, for the resolution of concerns or complaints arising under the Respectful Workplace and Learning Environment Policy (“RWLE Policy”) and the Sexual Violence Policy as appropriate; and for the appropriate investigation of an alleged breach under either Policy;

-4. Respect the principles of procedural fairness for all parties to a Complaint under this Procedures Guide; and
+4. Respect the principles of procedural fairness for all parties to a Complaint under these Procedures; and

 5. Ensure compliance with relevant legislation, including The Human Rights Code (Manitoba) and The Workplace Safety and Health Regulation (Manitoba).